- Additional Plants: native plants

 - Soil Management: organic matter

 We expect dormant season grazing by supplemented livestock to have multi-faceted effects on agroecosystems in northern mixed grass prairies.
 Because supplementation affects the grazing behavior of cattle, system-level impacts are likely mediated by the provision of supplement as well as uncontrolled environmental conditions.
-Our specific objectives are to evaluate how supplementation during the dormant grazing season influences:
+Our specific objectives are to evaluate how supplementation during the dormant grazing season and animal age influences:

 Our intentions are to further the understanding of dormant season grazing and supplementation effects on grazing behavior and rangeland condition, with the ultimate goal of facilitating the adoption of management strategies developed for long-term sustainability of agroecosystems.